Winning Bidder Checklist

 If you are a realtor handling a sale of a property that was foreclosed on, you should review these programs to determine what steps to take next.
 Here are some simplified steps to follow to make sure you've followed all of the various programs that might impact your transaction.
 The following is the proper sequence to follow after a property is assigned ownership to a bank or new owner emerging out of pre-foreclosure proceedings.

-Once the sheriff sale concludes and the winning entity is a bank or corporation, a Property Recording Application should be completed.
+- Once the sheriff sale concludes and the winning entity is a bank or corporation, a Property Registration Application should be completed.
 Here is a link with the details.
-Note the $35 fee doubles if not completed within 15 days of the sale, transfer or conveyance of the property.
+Note the $40 fee doubles if not completed within 15 days of the sale, transfer or conveyance of the property: www.milwaukee.gov/PropertyRegistration.

-Is the building going to remain empty?
+- Is the building going to remain empty?
 From the date of the sale and/or transfer, the clock begins with regards to qualifying for Vacant Building Registration (VBR) program.
 If the property is unsold, remains in the bank's name and remains vacant, they have 30 days from the transfer or conveyance before the requirements of VBR kick in.
-Here are the details of that program.
+Here are the details of that program: www.milwaukee.gov/DNS/VBR

-All of the respective forms and applications for these various programs are located on the DNS Forms page.
+All of the respective forms and applications for these various programs are located on the DNS Forms page: www.milwaukee.gov/dns/forms

 Make your Buildings Talk to You!

 An excellent way to monitor what is going on at your property or those around you is to use E-NOTIFY.
-This FREE service is as simple as signing up and getting e-mails from the City whenever something involving DNS or DPW affects the property you are watching.
+This FREE service is as simple as signing up and getting emails from the City whenever something involving DNS or DPW affects the property you are watching.
 This is great for tracking code violations, complaints, crime reports and new programs being added to neighborhoods.
 You will be the first to know!
-Go to the City's Home Page. (www.city.milwaukee.gov) and click on E-notify to get started.
+Go to www.milwaukee.gov/enotify.

 Don't Forget FREE Landlord Training!